Conspiracy against rights: History

 The law was originally enacted, with slightly different phrasing, in Section 6 of the Enforcement Act of 1870.
 The statutory text was revised in 1909 and in 1948, when it became Section 241 of Title 18 of the U.S. Code.
 Conspiracy against rights was initially invoked against vigilante groups like the Ku Klux Klan that acted to prevent recently-emancipated Black Southerners from exercising their rights granted by the Reconstruction Amendments in the aftermath of the American Civil War.
 The legislative intent of the statute was aimed towards election offenses which interfered with the exercise of the Fourteenth and Fifteenth Amendments.
-As the law does not define new rights nor does it elaborate on the range relevant rights or privileges, courts have generally interpreted that the attempted deprivation of a broad range of rights falls under the scope of the statute.
+As the law does not define new rights nor does it elaborate on the range of relevant rights or privileges, courts have generally interpreted that the attempted deprivation of a broad range of rights falls under the scope of the statute.
 The Supreme Court would later note in United States v.
 Price (1966) that it was "hardly conceivable that Congress intended §241 to apply only to a narrow and relatively unimportant category of rights."

 Convictions under §241 require that the government demonstrates that the defendant conspired to violate a constitutionally or federally protected right.
 The statute does not explicitly establish a requirement that defendants acted willfully under color of law, but courts have incorporated these elements in their interpretation of the law.
 A charge of conspiracy against rights does not require that the conspiracy is successful in accomplishing its goals, nor does it require execution of an overt act unlike other conspiracy-related statutes.
 Section §241 violations are charged as felonies with the possibility of fines up to $10,000 or imprisonment for up to ten years, including in circumstances where execution of an overt act would only be charged as a misdemeanor.
 The statute also allows for harsher penalties (including life imprisonment or the death penalty) if the conspiracy either attempts to cause or results in death, kidnapping, or aggravated sexual abuse.
 Charges of conspiracy against rights were formerly shaped by the statute's legislative intent and limited via Supreme Court decisions, such as in U.S. v.
 Cruikshank (1876).
 The Supreme Court determined in Cruikshank that the rights covered by the statute did not include those arising from natural law.
 In the decades following, the court would vary on the issue of the scope of conspiracy against rights.
 The court would eventually rule in Price that §241 safeguarded rights both explicit and implicit in the Constitution.
 Use of the statute expanded in the 20th century, and §241 is now a key component of civil rights enforcement and has been used in prosecutions of law enforcement misconduct, hate crimes, and witness tampering, as well as in prosecutions of human trafficking prior to the adoption of human trafficking conspiracy statutes.